domb2017/openshift-workshops/www-default/workshop-lab-hexboard.md

 categories: [lab, ops, app, demo, test]
 ---

-## Using a project

-An OpenShift project allows a community of users (or a user) to organize and manage their content in isolation from other communities.
-Each project has its own resources, policies (who can or cannot perform actions), and constraints (quotas and limits on resources, etc).
-Projects act as a "wrapper" around all the application services and endpoints you (or your teams) are using for your work.

-Users must be given access to projects by administrators, or if allowed to create projects, automatically have access to their own projects.

-Projects can have a separate **name**, **displayName**, and **description**.

-- The mandatory **name** is a unique identifier for the project and is most visible when using the CLI tools or API.
-- The optional **displayName** is how the project is displayed in the web console (defaults to name).
-- The optional **description** can be a more detailed description of the project and is also visible in the web console.

-:thought_balloon: A project is technically a Kubernetes namespace with additional annotations.

-###  Let's create the Hexboard project

-{% highlight csh %}
-$ oc new-project hexboard \
-     --display-name="Hexboard" \
-     --description="Red Hat Summit 2015 Middleware keynote demo project."
-{% endhighlight %}

-This creates a new project, with the currently logged-in user as the project admin.
-Option --display-name specifies the user-facing name of the project.
-Option --description specifies its description.

-:information_source: Note that we use double-quotes around the option arguments.

-###  Displaying the current project

-Check that you are currently using the "hexboard" project before proceeding.

-{% highlight csh %}
-$ oc project
-{% endhighlight %}

-The expected output is, Using project "hexboard" on server "[URI]".

 ###  Creating the Hexboard application

 The following creates a new application in OpenShift with the specified source code, templates, and images.